itchio/itch-docs/installing/macos.md

 > If it doesn't launch the first time - try a second time.
 We're looking
 > into that particular issue.

-Note: before v25, itch used to install in `/Applications/itch.app`.
-It now installs per-user, in `~/Applications/itch.app`.
-You might want to remove the former before (or after) installing itch v25.

 ### Verifying the app

 All our OSX binaries are signed by a Developer ID certificate to the name of [itch corp.](https://github.com/itch.io), and you can verify them by running the following command in a terminal: